I’ve encountered numerous discussions among parents at their wit’s end because they do not know the best steps to take when a child hits a parent.

 Take A Breath – Consider The Bigger Picture

 I decided to take a deep breath and forget about my fatigue.
-Taylor had been trying to get my attention the whole time I was in the laundry room, and I had been pushing him away.
+Taylor had been trying to get my attention while I was in the laundry room, and I had been pushing him away.

 His patience was probably running thin and my coming out of the laundry room raised his expectation that finally, he could get mom’s help and attention.